 The Voltage Adjust screen displays the line-to-neutral and line-to-line voltage averages.
 The operator can electronically adjust the voltage within limits to prevent under-voltage or over-voltage conditions using the on-screen instructions.
 This feature replaces a traditional potentiometer.
-See Fine Voltage Adjustment for more information.
+Refer to Shutting Down the Unit for more information.